Flambeau Mine: History

-During the four year operation, the Flambeau Mine produced 181,000 tons of copper, 334,000 ounces of gold and 3.3 million ounces of silver.
-Under Wisconsin's mining laws, the mine conducted more than 1000 analyses on water samples and treated more than 600 million gallons of water in a state-of-the-art water treatment plant.
+In 1991, the project was approved and work began preparing the site.
+Ore shipment began in 1993 and continued through 1997.
+Unwanted materials from the pit were stockpiled onsite, with high-sulfur materials in a 27-acre holding area lined with a plastic membrane and liquid collection system.
+Under Wisconsin's mining laws, the mine conducted more than 1,000 analyses on water samples and treated more than 600 million gallons of water in a state-of-the-art water treatment plant.
 During construction and operations, 85% of the workforce were local residents.
-More than 100,000 people visited the mine, taking in the view from the Visitors Center, high above the 181-acre site.
-Reclamation began in 1997 and since then has been completed.
-The mine operated on the shores of the Flambeau River, a popular recreation river.
-The river provides habitat for a variety of aquatic and wildlife species.
+More than 100,000 people visited the mine, taking in the view from the visitors center high above the 181-acre site.
+During the four year operation, 1.9 million tons of ore were shipped to Canada, yielding 181,000 tons of copper, 334,000 ounces of gold and 3.3 million ounces of silver.